starknet-edu/starknetbook/src/ch00-00-introduction.md

 steer us forward.

 Members can influence Starknet by voting on changes.
 Here’s the process:
-A new version is tested on the Goerli Testnet.
+A new version is tested on the Sepolia Testnet.
 Members then have six days to review it.
 A Snapshot proposal is made, and the community votes.
 A majority of _YES_ votes means an upgrade to the Mainnet.